Krzysztofz01/video-lightning-detector/README.md

 vld video -i ~/path/to/video.mp4 -o ~/output/directory/ -a -s 0.1
 ```

 The recording noise or movement on the video is causing false positives?
-Lets additionaly apply noise reduction.
+Lets additionally apply noise reduction.
 ```sh
 vld video -i ~/path/to/video.mp4 -o ~/output/directory/ -a -n
 ```